Penicillin V for bacterial infections

-If you think you may have given your child too much penicillin V, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
-Have the medicine or packagaing with you if you telephone for advice.
+You are unlikely to cause harm if you give an extra dose of Penicillin V by mistake.
+If you are concerned that you may have given too much, contact your doctor or local NHS services (details at end of leaflet).
+Have the medicine or packaging with you if you telephone for advice.

-If your child gets a skin rash or itching, is short of breath or is wheezing, or their face, lips or tongue start to swell, they may be allergic to penicillin V. Take your child to hospital or call an ambulance straight away.
+If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to Penicillin V. Take your child to hospital or phone for an ambulance straight away.

 Other side-effects you need to know about

-- Some children get diarrhoea, stomach pains and may feel sick or be sick (vomit) when they first start taking penicillin V. The section below, "Important things to know about taking antibiotics", gives advice on what to do.
+Some children get diarrhoea, stomach pains and may feel sick or be sick (vomit) when they first start taking penicillin V. The box overleaf gives advice on what to do.

 - Only give this medicine to your child for their current infection.

 - Never save medicine for future illnesses.
 Give old or unused antibiotics to your pharmacist to dispose of.

 - Only give the antibiotic to the child it was prescribed for.
 Never give it to anyone else, even if their condition appears to be the same, as it could do harm.